SalmonDE/StatsPE/README.md

 /floatingstats add [name]    | Adds a floatingstat to your current person with a name specified by you                    | statspe.cmd.floatingstats
 /floatingstats list          | Lists all floatingstats on the server                                                      | statspe.cmd.floatingstats
 /floatingstats remove [name] | Removes a floatingstat                                                                     | statspe.cmd.floatingstats
+/fixtable                    | Tries to add or modify columns to a existing table                                         | statspe.cmd.fixtable

 --------------------------------------------------------------------------------